-Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share (2) Proposed Maximum Offering Price (2) Amount of Registration Fee Common Stock, par value \$0.001 per share 61,420,234 \$12.15 \$746,255,843.10 \$90,446.21
+Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share (2) Proposed Maximum Offering Price (2) Amount of Registration Fee (3) Common Stock, par value \$0.001 per share 61,448,234 \$ \$ \$

-(1) Pursuant to Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"), this registration statement shall be deemed to cover any additional shares of common stock that may be offered or issued in connection with any stock split, stock dividend or similar transaction.
+- (1) Pursuant to Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"), this registration statement shall be deemed to cover any additional shares of common stock that may be offered or issued in connection with any stock split, stock dividend or similar transaction. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to rule 457(c) under the Securities Act, as amended, on the basis of the average of the high and low prices of the Registrant's common stock as reported on the NASDAQ Stock Market on , 2018. - To be paid in connection with the initial filing of the registration statement.